CountBricks: What Is a Cutting List for House Builds

 Key Elements of an Effective Cutting List

-• Stock Length/Sheet Size: The base material dimension coming from the yard.
+• Stock Length/Sheet Size: Base material dimensions.

-• Quantity: Number of identical components required.
+• Quantity: Number of identical components needed.

 Common Pitfalls—and How CountBricks Avoids Them